sheetanshuprasad/sheetanshuprasad.github.io/content/posts/why-most-music-producers-never-make-money.md

 They Give Up Too Early

 Building a music career takes time.
 Many people quit after a few months because results are slower than expected.

 A Better Approach

+Focus on improving your skills, building relationships, creating a portfolio, and developing multiple income streams.

+Music production can become a career, but it requires both creative and business skills.

+A Better Approach